timgates42/pyjs/README.rst

-Pyjamas
+Pyjs
 =======

-Pyjamas is a port of Google Web Toolkit to Python, and thus enables the development of Rich Media AJAX applications in Python, with no need for special browser plugins.
-Pyjamas contains a stand-alone python-to-javascript compiler, and also a Widget Set API that looks very similar to Desktop Widget Set APIs (such as PyQT4 or PyGTK2).
+Pyjs is a port of Google Web Toolkit to Python, and thus enables the development of Rich Media AJAX applications in Python, with no need for special browser plugins.
+Pyjs contains a stand-alone python-to-javascript compiler, and also a Widget Set API that looks very similar to Desktop Widget Set APIs (such as PyQT4 or PyGTK2).

-Pyjamas also contains a Desktop Widget Set version, running as pure python, with four useable Desktop ports available.
+Pyjs also contains a Desktop Widget Set version, running as pure python, with four useable Desktop ports available.
 Using web browser technology startlingly provides an alternative to traditional Widget sets, such as PyQT4 and PyGTK2, with the advantage of having